Freedom

 Ideal

-are conditions of existence required
+"Rights are conditions

-by man's nature for his proper
+of existence required by man's nature

-work.
-If life on earth is his
+of his work.
+If life on earth is

-purpose, he has a right to live as a
+his purpose, he has a right to live as a

 rational being: nature forbids him the